 VI.
 DISTRIBUTION OF RECOVERED INDIRECT COSTS

 The principal investigator (PI) is not authorized to negotiate a reduction in the F&A rate with the funding authority on any sponsored project.
-PIs must make requests for reduction in or waiver of indirect costs in writing using the “Request for Indirect Cost Reduction or Waiver” form.
+Principal investigators must make requests for reduction or waiver of indirect costs in writing using the “Request for Indirect Cost Reduction or Waiver” form.

 Vice Provost for Research and Dean of the Graduate School

-The Vice Provost for Research (VPR) or her/his designee is the only person on campus who can give institutional approval for a request for an F&A reduction or waiver.
+The vice provost for research or her/his designee is the only person on campus who can give institutional approval for a request for an F&A reduction or waiver.

-The investigator should contact the VPR or his/her designee at least three (3) weeks or as soon as absolutely possible in advance of budget development and proposal submission if the need for negotiation of the F&A is anticipated.
+The investigator should contact the vice provost for research or his/her designee at least three (3) weeks or as soon as absolutely possible in advance of budget development and proposal submission if the need for negotiation of the F&A is anticipated.